 Wassailing: An Ancient English Tradition Honoring Apple Trees

-There was a certain element of folk magic to wassailing, an ancient English tradition that sounds straight out of Middle Earth.
-When the druid arrived dressed in his white gown, when the women wore crowns of winter foliage and flowers, when Morris dancers opened the march with fire torches, I started wondering: is this happening?
+Wassail!
+Wassail!
+There is a certain element of folk magic to wassailing, an ancient English tradition that sounds straight out of Middle Earth.
+When the druid arrived dressed in his white gown, followed by women wearing crowns of winter foliage and flowers, as Morris dancers opened the march with fire torches, I wondered: is this happening?
 Am I in the right century?
-And then, it dawned on me that I was stepping into another world, a world steeped in ancient tree lore passed over centuries.
-Where I better keep an open mind because on a dark winter night, who knows where the boundaries between real and spirit world really lie.
+And then, it dawned on me that I was stepping into another world, a world steeped in ancient tree lore passed over centuries, where I better keep an open mind because on a dark winter night, who knows where the boundaries between real and spirit world really lie.

 This was my first wassail.
 “Waes hael”is a phrase in Old English and Old Norse meaning “be healthy.”
 Waes hael!

 The wassail celebration started with a dance, a dance neither my daughter, nor her friend, nor I saw, because our train took its own sweet time from Victoria Station in London.
 By the time we reached the Old House, a 14th century whitewashed building turned into a pub, joyous revelers were standing outside on the streets of Dorking, Surrey.
 Immediately, they formed a parade on the sidewalk and started walking away, so we followed suit promptly.

 We may have missed a dance, but we were not missing the wassail.

 On this January Saturday, a procession of fifty souls was led by men in long colorful robes holding staffs, up city streets, over a winding dirt and gravel lane, all the way to the bottom of a hill with a country orchard.

 Give way, give way, ye gates, and win